 Directions

-1. Use a vegetable peeler to carefully peel the skin off the butternut squash.
+1. On a cutting board, use a vegetable peeler to carefully peel the skin off the butternut squash.
 Trust me, peeling it is easier and you keep more of your squash!

 2. Preheat your oven to 350 degrees and then spray a baking sheet, that has a piece of aluminum foil, with non-stick spray.
 Set aside.